-OTHER OPPORTUNITIES
+Other Opportunities

-he opportunities mentioned below are limited in number because of their more specialized natures and lower staff turnover rates.
+The opportunities mentioned below are limited in number because of their more specialized natures and lower staff turnover rates.
 At grades GS-9 and above, these positions may require advanced academic degrees or substantial specialized work experience.
 Most of these positions are located in our Denver Service Center, the Harpers Ferry Center, Regional Offices, or the Washington Office.

-Refer to page 14 for the application procedure to follow, depending on your "status" and eligibility.
+Refer to page 15 for the application procedure to follow, depending on your "status" and eligibility.
 If you need to apply to the OPM, you must meet the qualifications stated in the OPM examination announcement appropriate for that position.
 Contact the OPM to inquire whether the announcement under which you want to apply is open (see listing beginning on page 16).
 Persons seeking Federal transfer or reinstatement should contact our Regional Offices to inquire about vacancies.

-BIOLOGICAL SCIENCES

-Many positions in the biological sciences are of a research nature.
+Biological Sciences Many positions in the biological sciences are of a research nature.
 These positions usually are filled at grades higher than GS-5 or GS-7 and require advanced academic degrees or specialized work experience.
 Most Wildlife and Fishery Biologists are employed by the U.S. Department of the Interior, Fish and Wildlife Service, Personnel Office, Washington, D.C.
 20240.
-Fishery Biologists also are employed by the U.S. Department of Commerce, National Marine Fishery Service, Personnel Office, 1335 East West Highway, Silver Spring, MD 20910, ATTN: OA211FISH.

-Professional Forester, Forestry Aid, and Forestry Technician positions in the National Park Service are few in number and established according to our forest management and forest protection needs.
+Fishery Biologists also are employed by the U.S. Department of Commerce, National Marine Fishery Service, Personnel Office, Washington, D.C.
+20230.
+Professional Forester, Forestry Aid, and Forestry Technician positions in the National Park Service are few in number and are established according to our forest management and forest protection needs.
 Persons with such backgrounds usually apply for Park Ranger positions.
 The National Park Service has no positions classified as Forest Ranger.
 Forest Rangers work for the Forest Service, U.S. Department of Agriculture.
 For further information, write to the agency's Personnel Office, P.O.
 Box 2417, Washington, D.C.
 20013.

-PHYSICAL SCIENCES

-A few positions are filled in such physical science areas as geology, hydrology, and cartography.
+Physical Sciences A few positions are filled in such physical science areas as geology, hydrology, and cartography.
 When available, some of these positions require advanced academic degrees or work experience of a specialized nature.

-Most Geologists in the Department of the Interior are employed in the Bureau of Reclamation, Bureau of Land Management, Bureau of Mines, and Geological Survey.
-The Bureau of Reclamation personnel address is: P.O.
-Box 25007, Denver, CO 80225 atten: D-7750.
-Contact with the Bureau of Land Management can be made by substituting their Bureau name in the address shown above for the Fish and Wildlife Service.
+Most Geologists in the Department of the Interior are employed in the Water and Power Resources Service, Land Management, Mines, and the Geological Survey.
+Contacts with the first two Bureaus can be made by substituting the appropriate Bureau name in the address shown above for the Fish and Wildlife Service.
 The latter two addresses are: Bureau of Mines, 2401 E Street, N.W.
 (Columbia Plaza), Washington, D.C.
-20241, and U.S. Geological Survey, 12201 Sunrise Valley Drive, Reston, VA 22092.

-CULTURAL RESOURCES

-Persons with backgrounds in archeology and history, and to a lesser degree, sociology, geography, and anthropology, conduct programs concerned with the Park System's cultural resources.
+20237. and U.S. Geological Survey, 12201 Sunrise Valley Drive, Reston, VA 22092.
+Cultural Resources Persons with backgrounds in archeology and history, and to a lesser degree, sociology, geography, and anthropology, conduct programs concerned with the Park System's cultural resources.
 Many of these staff positions are located in the Denver Service Center, Regional Offices, and some related sites.

-LAND ACQUISITION

-Persons with backgrounds in land acquisition, land appraisal, and other realty specializations work closely with analysts and administrators in the Washington Office, and in some parks and Regional Offices.
+Land Acquisition Persons with backgrounds in land acquisition, land appraisal, and other realty specializations work closely with analysts and administrators in the Washington Office, and in some parks and Regional Offices.
 A few positions may be filled at GS-5 or GS-7; others usually are available at the mid-levels.

-MUSEUM STAFF